Physics Education Research Group (UMD)

 -- Persuasiveness.
 (5 pts -- for group report)

-What conclusions did they draw from their data, and were thet able to back up these conclusions with this data, in a convincing way?
+What conclusions did they draw from their data, and were thet able to back up

 -- Participation.
 (5 pts -- for individual)